-Andrew Alter is currently undertaking research amongst musicians in Australia and India in the areas of Musical Ownership, Creativity, Copyright and New Economies of Distribution.
+Andrew Alter is currently undertaking research amongst musicians in Australia and India in the areas of Musical Ownership, Creativity, Copyright and New Digital Economies of Distribution.

 In Australia he works with Macquarie University colleagues, Denis Crowdy and Steve Collins, to examine traditional musics in ways that consider the impact of digital distribution networks and the internet.
 Many musicians choose to cross cultural boundaries to create hybrid musical forms while others choose more conventional forms of creative practice.